rfo909/CFT/README.md

 $ Dir.allFiles(Glob("*.java"))
 ```

-This produces a list of all java files directly and indirectly under current directory,
+This produces a list of all java files directly and indirectly under the current directory,

 After the list of files has displayed, we name this code line, creating a function: